2021 CPDE Expo – March 24-25

 He earned his Doctor of Veterinary Medicine degree from Yangzhou University, master’s degree in dairy nutritional physiology from the University of Wisconsin-Madison and doctorate degree in animal nutritional physiology/immunology from Kansas State University.

 Midwest Dairy Staff

-At Midwest Dairy, we are proud to represent approximately 6,500 dairy farm families to 39 million consumers across our region.
+At Midwest Dairy, we are proud to represent approximately 5,800 dairy farm families to 39 million consumers across our 10-state region.
 We work on their behalf to build dairy demand by inspiring consumer confidence in our products and production practices.
-We focus our efforts on sharing insights and developing programs for our retail, health and wellness, school food service and industry partners.
-Our goal is to maximize our impact by working with and through our partners to share information and real-time experiences that showcase how dairy products resonate with today’s consumer.
+We focus our efforts on sharing insights and developing programs for our retail, foodservice, health and wellness, school food service and industry partners.
+Our goal is to maximize our impact by working with and through partners to share resources, insights and real-time experiences that showcase how dairy products resonate with today’s consumer.
 Be sure to stop by our booth to speak with Midwest Dairy Board Chairman Allen Merrill, along with Midwest Dairy staff and farmer leaders across the Midwest.

 Andrew Beckel is the owner of Golden Calf Company, an innovation leader in colostrum management and colostrum pasteurizing.

 Jorge Delgado leads the Alltech Training, Talent Development and Retention Program as part of the Alltech on-farm support program.
 He previously served as a dairy specialist and uses his expertise to help dairy producers with employee management practices, herd health, milk quality, calf management, protocol customization and animal welfare.